gparlakov/jstalks-2021-optimising-angular/README.md

 ## TODO

+- do a test run
+- Window:mousein
-- upgrade to latest angular
+- upgrade to the latest angular
 - use the angular dev tools to demo check
-- Window:mousein
-- do a test run
+- have a script and some slides
+  - add https://bit.ly/ng-perf-hack21 above to enable finding it easy
+  - get the people's names and desires or some trivia about themselves (Me - Georgi (joro) and to be a Christmas-time dad while skiing)
+  - talk about the app - what is it and why is it
+  - we use an actual app to get as close to real-world experience
+  - talk about performance on the component level and on the module level - what is the difference and why address both

+## Setup

+- clone
+- npm i
+-
 ## Performance

 - on the Component level (low performance)